K4r4b0M0kg0th0/findr/README.md

 The word and text are converted to lowercase before counting to match words regardless of their capitalization.
 A progress indicator is added to the loop to show the progress of the loop, you could use the tqdm library to add a progress bar to the loop.
 An additional functionality is added to return -1 in case of an error instead of printing the error message.
+The function takes in an additional argument output_file which is an optional argument, if provided the function will write the results to the file.
+The function now takes in a list of words to search for and returns a tuple containing total number of words and unique words in the pdf and a list of counts for each word.
+The function now also counts total number of words and unique words in the pdf